Company Logo

 Octopus

-Traditionally in the villages of Galicia, north of Spain, the octopus is beaten with a wooden stick ( copied from dolphins, who use that technique to tenderize the meat and break tough fibres), before cooking it.
+Traditionally, in the villages of Galicia, north of Spain, the octopus is beaten with a wooden stick ( copied from dolphins, who use that technique to tenderise the meat and break tough fibres), before cooking it.

-Then grab it by the head and immersed it or plunged it out three times before starting the cooking process.
-This method is still used today, it preserves the beautiful skin of the octopus while cooking it and then it looks more beautiful on the plate.
+Then grab it by the head and immerse it or plunge it out three times before starting the cooking process.
+This method is still used today; it preserves the beautiful skin of the octopus while cooking it, and then it looks more beautiful on the plate.

 Traditional Pot